Botanical Name: Nerium oleander

 Overwintering oleander indoors will protect this frost-tender shrub.
 If you keep your plant outdoors for the summer, bring it back inside when the temperature drops to 55°F/13°C at night.
 Some varieties are hardier than others, but they generally don't like the cold at all.

 Repot in spring when the roots are growing through the drainage holes of the pot.
-This is one plant that doesn't like to be crowded.
+This is one plant that doesn't like to be crowded, so move it to a pot 1-2 inches (2.5-5 cm) larger.
 It's a vigorous grower and grows well in a container.

-All parts of this plant are poisonous.
+Is oleander poisonous?
+Yes, all parts of this plant are extremely poisonous.
 Don't grow this plant indoors if there are children or pets around.
 Oleander poisoning can cause serious illness or death.

 Height: Up to 6 ft (1.8 m)

 Light: Bright light with at least 4 hours of direct sun each day.
 Oleander plants thrive in warm, sunny locations.
-Move your plant outdoors for the summer, if necessary, to give it the sunlight it needs to grow and bloom.
+Move your plant outdoors to the patio for the summer, if necessary, to give oleander the sunlight it needs to grow and bloom.

 Water: Water generously throughout the growing season, keeping the soil evenly moist.
-Water sparingly in winter when plant is resting.
+Water sparingly in winter when growth is slower.

 Soil: 8 parts all-purpose potting mix, 1 part sand, 1 part perlite